Jersey Shore Cast Gets Party Started on First Day of Reunion

 On Thursday, Deena (who traveled with JWoww and Snooki, wrote, "Got my coffee..
 4 suitcases and a little bit of meatball fire left in my soul...[Peace] out Jersey !!
 See you in a month."

-Snooki prepared by packing a few bottles of her eponymous tanning lotion.
+Snooki prepared by packing a few bottles of her self-titled tanning lotion.

 "Off to Miami b--ches.
 Why am i awake.
 I miss my fam already," she posted on Instagram.

-Farley, who like Snooki is also now a mother of two, took her kids for burgers before taking the trip.
+JWoww, who like Snooki is also now a mother of two, took her kids to get burgers before peacing out for Florida.

 "Daddy will be taking good care of you while bad moms meet @jerseyshore," she joked on social media.

-Ronnie and Pauly shared an update from the plane, writing, "And we are off!"
+Ronnie and Pauly also shared an update from the plane, writing, "And we are off!"

 Jersey Shore: Family Vacation is slated to hit MTV later in 2018.